June 1, 2020

 Head way out west to Olympic Valley, California for two-for-one fun.

-Squaw Valley, which played host to the 1960 Winter Olympics, is known for its top-notch terrain and state-of-the-art operations.
+Palisades Tahoe, which played host to the 1960 Winter Olympics, is known for its top-notch terrain and state-of-the-art operations.
 Meanwhile, Alpine Meadows is a bit more of a turn-back-the-clock experience, with throwback lifts, smaller crowds, and postcard-worthy views.5

 Modern ski resorts are so much more than slopes and chairlifts — they’re snow-covered playgrounds built for kids of all ages.